amber-lang/amber-docs/docs/advanced_syntax/builtins.md

-# Builtins

 Builtins are native methods (built in the compiler itself) and they are also reserved keywords in Amber.

 Similar to the standard library, they generate valid [Shellcheck](https://www.shellcheck.net/) code (though full support for this in Amber is still in progress).